Anne Stone (academic)

 Anne C. Stone is an American anthropological geneticist and a Regents' Professor in the School of Human Evolution and Social Change at Arizona State University.
 Her research focuses on population history and understanding how humans and the great apes have adapted to their environments, including their disease and dietary environments.
 Stone is a Fellow of the American Association for the Advancement of Science and a Member of the National Academy of Sciences.

 Education

 Stone completed her undergraduate degree in Biology and Archaeology at the University of Virginia.
 In 1989, she moved to Pennsylvania State University for her doctoral studies in Anthropology with George Milner and Mark Stoneking.
-Her doctoral research included the largest genetic analysis of a pre-historic Native American population, from the 700-year old Norris Farms cemetery in Illinois.
-In 1992, she was awarded a Fulbright scholarship to spend a year at the Ludwig Maximilian University of Munich working with the famous paleogeneticist Svante Pääbo.
+Her doctoral research included the largest genetic analysis of a pre-historic Native American population, from the 700-year-old Norris Farms cemetery in Illinois.
+In 1992, she was awarded a Fulbright scholarship to spend a year at LMU Munich working with the famous paleogeneticist Svante Pääbo.
 During this time, she conducted ancient DNA analyses of Ötzi, the Tyrolean Ice Man.
 Stone graduated with her doctoral degree in 1996 and joined the University of Arizona as a National Institutes of Health NRSA postdoctoral scholar to work alongside Michael Hammer.